Summary of Blog

 Waste Incineration

-Waste incineration, or burning refuse in incinerators to generate electricity (also known as ‘Energy from Waste’), has been hailed as a key to lowering carbon emissions from waste treatment in the future.
+Waste incineration, or burning refuse in incinerators to generate electricity, has been hailed as a key to lowering carbon emissions from waste treatment in the future.
 Recently, it has been promoted as an alternative to sending plastic waste to landfills.
 In addition to lowering what we send to landfills, which are becoming increasingly full, it would also reduce the need to burn fossil fuels in conventional power plants.

 Conclusion